Taking Flight

 This project is funded by Monaghan County Council & Creative Ireland.
 The broadcast partner is RTÉ lyric fm.

-Thanks also due to Eithne Hand (producer and series consultant), Eoin O’Kelly (RTE Lyric), Aidan Guilfoyle, Gretta Kieran & Brian Mac An Bhaird.
+Thanks also due to Eithne Hand (producer and series consultant Series 1), Daragh Dukes (producer and series consultant Series 2) Eoin O’Kelly (RTE Lyric), Aidan Guilfoyle, Gretta Kieran & Brian Mac An Bhaird.